movomx/webfleet_connect_python/README.md

-response.url()         # gets the url to fetch the informtion from WEBFLEET.connect response.status_code() # gets the status code of the request response.str()         # returns the response message as plain text as is returned by WEBFLEET.connectby WEBFLEET.connect response.to_hash()     # returns the data as a ruby Array/Hash object
+response.url()         # gets the url to fetch the informtion from WEBFLEET.connect response.status_code() # gets the status code of the request str(response)          # returns the response message as plain text as is returned by WEBFLEET.connectby WEBFLEET.connect response.to_hash()     # returns the data as a ruby Array/Hash object
 ```